How frequently should renosterveld in the Overberg burn? A decade-long study has sought to answer this question.

 The Overberg contains some of the largest and most intact Renosterveld remnants consisting of four different vegetation types, namely Central Rûens Shale, Eastern Rûens Shale, Western Rûens Shale, and Rûens Silcrete Renosterveld.
 All four are Critically Endangered.

 Just take a look at these… It’s a series of Renosterveld-inspired gift options available on our online shop.
 This range includes buffs, re-usable shopping bags, serviettes and more.
-The designs were specially created for the ORCT.
+The designs were specially created for the ORT.
 So you won’t find them anywhere else.

 What’s more, you GIVE BACK to Renosterveld preservation when you buy any of these products.